UCL/WSI/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6465073.svg)](https://doi.org/10.5281/zenodo.6465073)

 ## Download
-This repo manages all the files in the MATLAB Project.
+This repo manages all the files used by a MATLAB Project.
 To use the code, only the files in the [source](source) folder are needed.
-A Toolbox file for easy installation is also provided: [WSI.mltbx](WSI.mltbx)
+Alternatively, a Toolbox file is available for easy installation: [WSI.mltbx](WSI.mltbx)

 # Whole Slide Imaging (WSI)